TNTwise/Rife-ESRGAN-App-Linux/README.md

- # A simple gui for interpolating videos with rife.
+ # A simple GUI for Rife Vulkan on linux
 Dependencies:
 OpenCV
 Tkinter
-Xterm